-In the case of merely informational use of the platform, i.e. if your treating institution does not provide us with any personal data or you do not otherwise transmit information to us, we only collect the personal data that your browser transmits to our server.
-If you wish to view our Platform, we collect the following data, which is technically necessary for us to display our Platform to you and to ensure stability and security.
+When you visit our website, we collect personal data that your browser transmits to our server.
+We collect the following data, which is technically necessary for us to display our website to you and to ensure stability and security.
 These are:

 - The IP address of the user